 The optimal environment has relative humidity levels between 90 and 95 percent for most types of produce.
 When humidity levels are too low, produce experiences water losses that lead to lower weights, wilting, and shriveling.
 Since water losses weaken plant cells, affected produce is more vulnerable to decay and fungal growth.

 In general, refrigerated trailers do not allow a driver to control relative humidity levels.
 Similarly, produce transported in an airplane is exposed to relative humidity levels of 10 percent or less.
 To slow moisture losses and preserve fruits and vegetables in such scenarios, producers must wax produce or use special packaging materials to maintain the integrity of the goods.

 As produce respires in an enclosed container, ethylene and CO2 levels increase as oxygen decreases.
 In many instances, highway trailers leak enough air to prevent damage caused by a buildup of CO2.
 Marine containers, however, may require humidity control for produce that allows an operator to adjust ventilation rates based on CO2 levels.

 Pairing produce with the right type of packaging is essential to its successful transportation.
-Adequate packaging promotes respiration, reduces water losses and prevents injuries to the agricultural goods during transit.
+Adequate packaging promotes respiration, reduces water losses, and prevents injuries to agricultural goods during transit.

 [Photo from rick via CC License 2.0]